Urue-Offong/Oruko: Geography

 Urue-Offong/Oruko is in the tropical region and has a uniformly high temperature all the year round.
 The two main seasons are the dry which spans between October and April and wet season which starts around May and ends in September.
 There are also two prevailing winds – the South-West onshore winds which brings heavy rains and the North- East trade winds blowing across the Sahara Desert, which brings in the dry season.

 Natural Resources/People

-The people are traditionally fishermen, traders and famers.
+The people are traditionally fishermen, traders and farmers.
 Although very rich in sea-foods, palm oil and farm crops, the area is also rich in crude oil, much wells, it ranks among the richest in crude oil deposits found in Oro, Mbo, Okobo, Oron and Udung Uko.
 The other sister Local Government Areas in Oro nation are said to have 92, 86, 66 and 39 such wells respectively, even though actual oil exploration is going on in Mbo.
 The area also has a large deposit of clay and other solid minerals like gravel, fine stones, silica sand, etc.